 A great article from TWA.
 At Circle Ranch, we have enjoyed considerable success with Desert Bighorn.
-Here is our take on how to do this:
+Here is our take on how to help these majestic animals get re-established in their native range:

 - Increase water.
-Add lots of free water everywhere.
-More locations and big drinkers – compared to guzzlers – make it harder for predators to ‘ambush’ sheep, and reduces risk of disease and parasite transfer.
-Make drinkers and supplies big enough to support large cattle herds, multiple wild species, and, useable by quail and small animals.
+Add a lot of water everywhere.
+Provide water in more locations and use “big drinkers” instead of guzzlers.
+More and bigger drinkers make it harder for predators to ambush sheep and they reduce the risk of disease and parasite transfer.
+Make drinkers and water supplies big enough to support large cattle herds and multiple wildlife species including quail and small animals.

 - Refer to #1.

 - Increase natural feed.
-Plants require animal impact – grazing, trampling, and fertilizer from dung and urine.
-Without bison, periodic planned cattle grazing, and that of wild animals, is essential to stimulate growth of natural feed and maintain habitat for bighorn, deer, pronghorn, elk and desert quail.
+Plants require animal impact such as grazing, trampling, and fertilization from dung and urine.
+Without bison, periodic planned cattle grazing supplemented by actions of wild grazers and browsers is essential to stimulate growth of natural feed and maintain habitat for bighorn, deer, pronghorn, elk and desert quail.
 Cattle profits will pay for water.

 - Mimic nature.
 Sheep can’t be grown like soybeans or feedlot cattle.
-Be very skeptical of wildlife ‘management’ practices.
-Except for water additions and fence modifications, most waste money and actually harm sheep and other wild animals over long terms – sometimes catastrophically.
-Use the savings for your water projects.
+Be very skeptical of wildlife “management” practices.
+Except for adding water and modifying fences, most suggested management strategies waste money and actually harm sheep and other wild animals over the long run – sometimes catastrophically.
+Dedicate the money you save by skipping these unnecessary measures to your water projects.

 - Hunt lightly.
 Kill only old rams.